Research Team

 ABANTI aims to study the spatio-temporal evolution of massive snow algae blooms on Livingston Island (South Shetland Islands, Antarctica), a growing phenomenon that has significant implications for snow melting, biodiversity, and the biogeochemistry of Antarctic ecosystems - currently a topic of great international interest.

-The project focuses on analyzing remote sensing data and integrating it with biochemical pigment data.
+The research focuses on analyzing remote sensing data and integrating it with biochemical pigment data.
 Data and biological samples will come from previous Antarctic campaigns (PiMetAn 2021-2022, RTI2018-098048B-100) and upcoming 2025/2026 expeditions (POLAROMICS PID2023-146919NB-C21 and POPEYE PID2022-139455NB-C32), led by the research groups of the principal investigators.

 Snow Algae Blooms on Livingston Island